L'union Fait La Force

 filler@godaddy.com

-If you're an individual or organization with some interest in bringing awareness to your state or town?
-We have a process in place to help you coordinate a successful Flag Raising Ceremony and or a month-long agenda to celebrate with the rest of the world.
+We have a process in place to help you coordinate a successful Flag Raising Ceremony or a month-long agenda to celebrate Haitian Heritage Month alongside the rest of the world.